GenesisFR/HowToBecomeGoodAtShooters/README.md

 - bounty tanks are armed with DC-62 grenades and do not have a fuel tank (TODO: verify this information)

 #### Thrower
-- armed with vapor grenades.
+- throws vapor grenades from cover then shoots the gas that emerges
-- throws grenades from cover then shoot the gas that emerges
+- shooting the firestarter grenade satchel on the back of his waist will set him and his surroundings on fire
-- shooting the firestarter grenade satchel on the back of his waist will set him and everything around him on fire
+- shooting him while he's throwing a grenade will cause him to drop it at his feet
 - elites have a grenade launcher that fires napalm projectiles similar to the engineer's turret

 ### Cover
-- prefer vertical cover to low cover (unless you're sniping or don't have aggro)
+- same points as in PVE
-- vertical cover maximizes how long you can peek before being shot at and minimizes incoming explosions
+- avoid using low covers unless you're sniping or don't have aggro
-- peeking from vertical cover exposes you to less angles at the same time
+- vertical cover minimizes incoming explosions
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
-- covers cannot be shared between teammates so you should let dps players have them when possible
+- covers cannot be shared between teammates so you should let DPS players have them whenever possible
 - you can dodge roll to cover to get behind or around a piece of cover faster

 ### Cover to cover